 Lisette: Right, indeed we now have video communication, holograms are around the corner like it is really it’s more overwhelming now than anything, it’s how much information we can get and how much contact we can have as people but I love, I love the back story.

 Magda: To mention still there is such a deep resistance in the companies and it is not that easy like I felt working there, like you researching the topic I felt that everyone is working online like it’s so popular, everyone is talking about working online because I was so interested in the topic and remote working myself.
 But then when I go to the market and I talk to organizations, to managers it seems there is still a long way to go.
-When I look at the Euro start report like in twenty thousand and eighteen about how many people worked from home in the European Union, it seems that in Poland it’s four and six percent and the average European Union will be five percent of people working sometimes from home being fully employed.
+When I look at the Euro start report like in 2018 about how many people worked from home in the European Union, it seems that in Poland it’s four and six percent and the average European Union will be five percent of people working sometimes from home being fully employed.
 So still it would not be a big group of people but I think the change is there to come, and interest is there because basically majority of candidates to work ask for these flexible options and look for some more freedom in deciding from where they work.

 Lisette: Indeed and what do you think it is that people are, why are people hesitating in allowing people to work from home so much?
 What’s the main resistance that you are seeing from managers and organizations from doing it?